Doxuno

 RESTRAINT OF TRADE

-For a period of twelve (12) months following the termination of the Employee's employment with the Employer, however caused, the Employee shall not, within Republic of South Africa, directly or indirectly: (a) Soliciting, servicing, or engaging as an employee, director, consultant, or advisor any client in the financial consulting and advisory sector who was a client of the Employer during the Employee's last 12 months of employment, or engaging in management or financial consulting services that directly compete with the Employer's core service offering.; or (b) otherwise compete with the Employer's business by exploiting the Confidential Information or client relationships acquired during the employment.
-This restraint is designed to protect the Employer's legitimate proprietary interests, namely its confidential information, client relationships, trade connections, and goodwill.
-The Employee acknowledges that this restraint is reasonable in all the circumstances and specifically acknowledges that: (i) the duration is reasonable given the nature of the role; (ii) the geographic area corresponds to the Employer's actual business footprint; and (iii) the restricted activities are limited to those in which the Employee was directly engaged or to which the Employee had significant exposure.
+For a period of twelve (12) months following the termination of the Employee's employment with the Employer (the "Restraint Period"), however the employment ends and regardless of which party initiated the termination (as confirmed by the Labour Appeal Court in Backsports v Motlhanke 2025), the Employee shall not, within Republic of South Africa, directly or indirectly: (a) Soliciting, servicing or engaging as an employee, director, consultant or advisor of any client in the financial consulting and advisory sector who was a client of the Employer during the Employee's last twelve (12) months of employment; engaging in management or financial consulting services that directly compete with the Employer's core service offering; or using or disclosing any of the Confidential Information for any purpose other than the Employer's business.; or (b) otherwise compete with the Employer's business by exploiting the Confidential Information or client relationships acquired during employment.
+The Employee acknowledges that this restraint is reasonable because: (i) the duration is appropriate to the protectable interest; (ii) the geographic area corresponds to the Employer's actual business footprint; and (iii) the restricted activities are confined to those in which the Employee was directly engaged or had material exposure.

 4.

-The parties acknowledge that under South African law, a restraint of trade clause is presumed valid and enforceable unless the restrained party demonstrates that it is contrary to public policy (Magna Alloys and Research (SA) (Pty) Ltd v Ellis 1984 (4) SA 874 (A)).
-Public policy in this context requires balancing the Employer's interest in protecting its proprietary assets against the Employee's right to freely practise their trade or profession.
-The court will assess enforceability on: (a) whether there is a legitimate proprietary interest worth protecting; (b) whether the restriction is reasonable in scope (activities restricted); (c) whether the duration is reasonable; and (d) whether the geographic area is reasonable (Basson v Chilwan 1993 (3) SA 742 (A)).
-If any part of this clause is found unreasonably broad, a court may sever or reduce it to the minimum extent necessary to make it enforceable under the blue-pencil doctrine.
+The parties acknowledge that under South African law, a restraint of trade clause is presumed valid and enforceable unless the restrained party proves that it is contrary to public policy (Magna Alloys and Research (SA) (Pty) Ltd v Ellis 1984 (4) SA 874 (A)).
+Public policy in this context requires balancing the Employer's interest in protecting its proprietary assets against the Employee's constitutional right to freely practise their trade or profession under section 22 of the Constitution of the Republic of South Africa, 1996.
+The court will apply the four-stage Basson v Chilwan test: (a) is there an interest deserving of protection; (b) is that interest threatened by the activity of the restrained party; (c) does the interest weigh up qualitatively and quantitatively against the restraint of the party; and (d) is there another aspect of public policy that requires the restraint to be set aside?
+If any part of this clause is found unreasonably broad, the parties expressly agree that the court shall apply the blue-pencil doctrine to read down the offending part to what is reasonable, while preserving the balance of the clause.

 5.